 - The ARMA series has the standard standing, crouching, and prone; you can also lean to the side while standing or crouching (trying to lean while when you're prone causes you to roll over to the side).
 III ups the complexity of this by giving a slightly lower and higher version of each stance: for standing and crouching they're just moved to a slightly difference position and you go back to the standard form whenever you move, but the two stances done from prone position are sitting (which you can move around in, albeit you look like a dog with worms) and laying with the gun against the ground (which prevents any movement).

-- In MechWarrior Living Legends, crouching in the battlemechs requires one to hold still, but once crouched the mech can aim further up, useful for attacking enemy aircraft.
+- In MechWarrior Living Legends, crouching in the battlemechs requires one to remain stationary, but once crouched the mech can aim further up, useful for attacking enemy aircraft.
+Mechwarrior 4 allowed one to crouch, but it had no benefit aside from marginally smaller hitboxes.